 Canola oil is a vegan-friendly cooking oil since no animal products are used in its production.

 Canola oil is a heart-healthy choice for cooking and baking since it is high in monounsaturated and omega-3 fats.
-It also fits well into an anti-inflammatory eating pattern thanks to its healthy omega-6/omega-3 ratio.
+It also fits well into an anti-inflammatory eating pattern.
 For the most antioxidants in your oil, you may wish to use expeller- or cold-pressed canola oil.